chrisdetmering/Human-API-Integration/README.md

 We do not have this yet because we have not created it.
 We will do that now.

-Click on the PostgreSQL 14 server you will see some options including Databases toggle open
+Click on the PostgreSQL 14 server you will see some options:

 ![dbserver](images/dbserver.png)

-Click on Databases and a tooltip will pop open.
+Right click on Databases and a tooltip will pop open.
 There will be an option to create a database:

 ![dbcreate](images/dbcreate.png)

 Click on Create > Database and pick a name for the DB.
-For example, human_api
+For example, human_api:

 ![db-name](images/db-name.png)